Edward-Z-Chen/Festem_paper/README.md

-# Festem
+# Codes for paper "Directly selecting differentially expressed genes for single-cell clustering analyses".
-Directly selecting differentially expressed genes for single-cell clustering analyses.
+Including pre-release version of Festem.

 To install EMDE (a pre-release version of Festem), download EMDE_V0.zip and execute: